brpo01/terraform-module/terraform-module.md

 ### Networking Module

-- Create a folder called compute and add these three files - main.tf, variables.tf & outputs.tf
+- Create a folder called networking and add these three files - main.tf, variables.tf & outputs.tf.

-- Move roles.tf & the launch templates into the main.tf file in the compute folder.
+- Move internetgateway.tf, natgateway.tf into the main.tf file in the compute folder.
+Also move the the VPC & subnets originally in the root folder into the networking folder.

+**main.tf**

 ```
 # Get list of availability zones